 The orange beaver tried to clasp the levers of the machine.
 However, he forgot he had no hands and looked frustrated.
 Instead, he used his teeth to bite the lever for controlling the wrecking ball.
-That impaired his vision, however, as his eyes was focused on the floor and the side window where he can see Mole.
-He can't see the building he is supposed to wreck and he was forced to rely on Mole's directions.
-However, to Handy, it is better than Mole controlling the wrecking ball.
+That impaired his vision, however, as his eyes were focused on the floor and the side window where he can see Mole.
+He can't see the building he was supposed to wreck and he was forced to rely on Mole's directions.
+However, to Handy, it was better than Mole controlling the wrecking ball.

 Cuddles glanced back at the site using his rear view mirror.
 He saw a glimpse of Mole and realized he didn't even greet his blind friend.
 Stopping the car, he stuck his head out of the car, and shouted to Mole.
 "Mole!
 Sorry about not greeting you earlier!
 I didn't see you!
 Well, hello Mole!
 Bye Mole!"
 Cuddles then went on to where he was going.

 Mole turned around to the source of the voice and waved to Cuddles.

 Unfortunately, Handy did not notice Cuddles' call, and mistook Mole's turning around and waving as directions for the wrecking ball.
 He twisted his head to adjust the crane, and as a result, tore a large hole in the building across the street.
 Luckily, it was a business building, and thus closed for the night.
 Mole then went back to give directions.
 He got confused by the noise of the wrecking ball, and thus faced the wrong direction when he gave his hand signals.
 Handy saw Mole give further directions and was confused, but did as Mole signalled.
 As a result, he inadvertently swung ball towards the machinery he was sitting on.